nspin/hs-arm/README.md

 # Example

-Print mnemonic and identifier of every instruction in an object file:
+Decode instructions from an object file:

 ```haskell
 import Harm